ModiiMedia/team-all-in/content/representatives/courses/success-roadmap.md

 featured_image = "/v1559711394/team-all-in/pathway-to-mountain.jpg"
 introduction = "## Congratulations!!
 You've completed the 1st step to achieving success!\n\nNow you're ready for our more advanced course, where we will create a roadmap for your success.
-This course will work to 1) build your belief 2) help you fully understand WorldVenture's compensation plan 3) help you develop on a personal level to become a successful entrepreneur" short_description = "Once you get your 4 you can start our advanced training program." title = "Success Roadmap - Your Advanced Training" type = "course" under_construction = true
+This course will work to 1) build your belief 2) help you fully understand WorldVenture's compensation plan 3) help you develop on a personal level to become a successful entrepreneur" short_description = "Once you get your 4 you can start our advanced training program." title = "Step #4 - Success Roadmap - Your Advanced Training" type = "course" under_construction = true
 [restriction_settings]